bhrnjica/anndotnet/README.md

  deep neural network, LSTM recurrent nets, embedding and drop out layers.
 Also, each project can be modified in terms of change its network configuration, learning and training parameters, as well as create new ml configurations.

 ![ANNdotNET Logo](./docs/images/anndotnet_startwnd.jpg)

-In order to change ml configuration, ANNdotNET implements **neural network designer** (NNDesigner) capable of creating neural network of any configurations, and any combination of layers.
-The NNDesigner is based on layer concept which the user can add, delete or modify simply as list view items.
+In order to handle with machine learning configuration file (*mlconfig*), ANNdotNET provides **neural network designer** (NNDesigner) capable of creating neural networks of any configurations and any combination of layers.
+The NNDesigner is based on layer concept, where user can easily add, delete or modify nn layers as simply as manipulating with the list view items.

 ![ANNetwork Designer](./docs/images/annetwork_designer.jpg)